v1 is full

 Checkpoint Tracking

-Automatically flags best checkpoints and logs artifact paths alongside your metrics.
+Automatically flags best checkpoints alongside your metrics.

 Metric Alerts